 The fact of the matter is that autonomous cars are already here and aren’t likely to go away.
 Major manufacturers including GM and Ford are investing heavily in the development of level four automated cars.
 The race to establish dominance in the market could see large numbers of newer vehicles that eliminate the role of the driver.
 Uber is also in the process of testing self-driving cars before a potential move that sees the company switching out all their vehicles.

-If you have been in an accident due to the failure of automated features in your vehicle, Ligori & Sanders can provide representation.
+If you have been in an accident due to the failure of automated features in your vehicle, Ligori & Ligori can provide representation.
 Call our offices today for a free consultation.

 Posted on behalf of